lsst-dm/dm_dev_guide/stack/moving-to-github-actions.rst

 This document describes how to accomplish this transition for existing packages.
 New packages should start with GitHub Actions by default; additional customizations that may be useful are suggested in :doc:`the new package documentation</stack/adding-a-new-package>`.

+**Note:** you must have administrator rights to the repository to follow this procedure.

 Travis uses a ``.travis.yml`` file that specifies the workflow to be executed when events such as pushes or pull requests occur for the repository.
 GitHub Actions use ``.github/workflows/*.yaml`` files instead.
 These workflows execute in parallel.